Indian cinema and Switzerland: History

 Between 1923 and 2018, Switzerland was measured to be the second most popular country in Europe, behind the United Kingdom, for shooting by Indian film productions.
 The overwhelming majority of Indian films filmed in Switzerland have been shot in the center of the country, mainly in the canton of Bern in places such as Interlaken and Gstaad.
 A. S. Bhalla has suggested that may be due to the relatively accessibility of that region compared to southern Switzerland, which has similar scenery, and existing familiarity among Indian audiences crediting a feedback loop that results in new productions and tour agents ignoring lesser known sites.
 Although other Indian film industries have also shot scenes in Switzerland, Hindi cinema's usage of the country is the most well known and studied.

 Impact

 Through this exposure, Switzerland has been firmly placed in India's national popular culture, with Indian president Ram Nath Kovind proclaiming that "Bollywood has taken Switzerland to every nook and corner of India" on a 2019 visit to the country.
-Through initiatives and promotions from the Swiss government and tourism companies, this popularity has been harnessed to fuel a small but quickly-growing Indian tourism in Switzerland through the last decade.
+Through initiatives and promotions from the Swiss government and tourism companies, this popularity has been harnessed to fuel a small but quickly-growing trend of Indian tourism in Switzerland through the last decade.
 Yash Chopra's films in particular have been recognized for their role in publicizing Switzerland, with a statue of him being built in Interlaken in tribute.